grafov/m3u8/README.md

 M3U8
 ====

-This is a most complete opensource library for parsing and generating of M3U8 playlists used in HTTP Live Streaming (Apple HLS) for internet video translations.
+This is the most complete opensource library for parsing and generating of M3U8 playlists used in HTTP Live Streaming (Apple HLS) for internet video translations.

 M3U8 is simple text format and parsing library for it must be simple too.
-It did not offer ways to play HLS or handle playlists over HTTP.
+It does not offer ways to play HLS or handle playlists over HTTP.
 So library features are:

 * Support HLS specs up to version 5 of the protocol.